-We are very pleased to announce that the call for abstracts for the Fifth Global Symposium on Health Systems Research is now open!
+The call for abstracts for the Fifth Global Symposium on Health Systems Research is now closed.

 Advancing Health Systems for All in the Sustainable Development Goal Era